businessinsider/eslint-plugin-playwright-tagging/README.md

 The rule takes an optional object with the following properties:

 -   `tagGroups` (optional): An object where each key is a "group name" and the value is an array of tags.
 The rule will enforce that every test has at least one tag from each defined group.
+-   `optionalTagGroups` (optional): An object where each key is a group name and the value is an array of tags.
+These tags are considered valid by the linter, but their presence is not enforced.
+This is useful for tags that are allowed but not mandatory.
 -   `allow` (optional): An object to control where tags can be placed.
     -   `title`: `boolean` (default: `true`).
 Allows tags in the test title (e.g., `test('@smoke ...')`).
 If set to `false`, an error will be reported if tags are found in the title.
     -   `tagAnnotation`: `boolean` (default: `false`).
 Allows tags via the test's options object, which is commonly used for `test.info().annotations`.
 The plugin specifically looks for a `tag` property that can be a string or an array of strings.